How To Wire a Thermostat

 Thermostat Wiring Table and Wiring Diagram

-Thermostat Wiring Question: Where do the red and white wires attach on a new thermostat?
+Thermostat Wiring: Where do the red and white wires attach on a new thermostat?

 - I have a thermostat now that has only red and white wires and I am wondering where I put them on my new thermostat?